gouldsonium/NuxtStory/README.md

 yarn dev
 ```

 To preview in storyblok, you must be running on https.
-Run the following command in a seperate termnial after running dev toy run a server at `https://localhost:3010`:
+Run the following command in a seperate terminal after running dev to run a server at `https://localhost:3010`:

 ```bash
 # yarn